Women and the commodification of gay sexuality

 The last time I wrote about slash, it was about the mainstreaming of the fandom concept itself and how the industry leaned into it with their targeted advertising and fandom management.
 But that was about internal fandom politics, not the offline culture shifts, the selling of gay sexuality to women.

-It’s re-listening to old episodes of the once syndicated call-in radio show Loveline that has brought on this exploration, because they made the claim—repeatedly—that women are actually disgusted by explicit gay sex, and the thought of it.
+It’s re-listening to old episodes of the once syndicated call-in radio show Loveline that has brought on this exploration, because they made the claim—repeatedly—that women are actually disgusted by the thought of explicit gay sex.

 It was a strange claim to make even back then, in the 1999-2004 years, because it’s exactly when slash fans started making noise, thanks to the rise of emo culture.
 In fact, when Linkin Park guested on the show in 2003 they received a call asking about fan fiction.
 There was no elaboration as to what pairings the fanfiction explored, but considering the archives of LP fiction, much of it was intraband same-sex romance.